verdaccio/website/website/translated_docs/pl-PL/auth.md

 ---
-id: uwierzytelnianie
+id: authentication
-title: "Uwierzytelnianie"
+title: "Authentication"
 ---

-The authentification is tied to the auth [plugin](plugins.md) you are using.
+The authentication is tied to the auth [plugin](plugins.md) you are using.
 The package restrictions are also handled by the [Package Access](packages.md).

-Uwierzytelnianie klienta jest obsługiwane przez samego klienta `npm`.
-Kiedy już zalogujesz się do aplikacji:
+The client authentication is handled by `npm` client itself.
+Once you login to the application:

 ```bash
 npm adduser --registry http://localhost:4873